govuk-one-login/ipv-core-back/local-running/README.md

 ## How it works

-Core-front, orch-stub and the CRI stubs are pretty straight forward and just use the current Dockerfiles we have to build images and run them.
+Core-front, orch-stub, and the CRI stubs are pretty straight forward and just use the current Dockerfiles we have to build images and run them.

 Core-back has some extra code to replace the AWS step functions we use and the API gateways.
 A Spark application is spun